bbauska/Coursera-Bootstrap/readme.md

 courses in this specialization.

 Card is a very important company that can be effectively used for displaying content.
-It\'s time to move on to the next exercise where we will use tables and cards to display some content in our web page.
+It&apos;s time to move on to the next exercise where we will use tables and cards to display some content in our web page.

 <h4>Exercise (Video): Displaying Content: Tables and Cards</h4>